Looking to ship throughout Southeast Asia? Contact us to find out how

-For instance, Shopee recorded over 5.8 million orders and sold more than 15 million items during 2018’s 9.9 sale.
-A majority of these sales were in the health and beauty category.
+For instance, Shopee recorded a peak sales volume of 187 thousand orders in a minute during its 2019 9.9 sale21.
+A majority of these sales were in the fashion, consumer electronics, and health and beauty category.
 This day also sees promotions like 90% Flash Sales or other deals related to the number nine.

 Major players like Shopee and Lazada use these as test-runs before the main event.
 New promotion techniques and preparations for their logistics and delivery services are put through the onslaught of purchases led-by discount-hungry consumers.

 Thinking about expanding your online store to Malaysia?

 Get the latest tips and tricks in our latest Malaysian e-book!

 Chinese New Year (CNY) is celebrated on the first day of the Chinese lunar calendar.
 CNY remains as “one of the biggest and most important22” holidays in the country, according to Tourism Malaysia.
 The country celebrates it with family gatherings, fireworks displays, street parades, and lion and dragon dances.

 According to Google23, Malaysians start researching online for products related to the festive season five weeks before CNY day.
 YouTube is one of the most popular platforms used for searching about traditions, activities and celebration ideas for the season.